Kallb123/NewTabRedux/README.md

 ## Notifications

 Enabling a notification option will prompt for the relevant permission in order to access the given website (and the corresponding block will be highlighted with green text).
 Disabling it will not immediately remove this, but any unnecessary permissions will be dropped when settings are saved.

 In order to read arbitrary websites, the global permissions `https://*/` and/or `https://*/` must be granted.
 If not (i.e. adding a permission just for a given site), it will be lost if the browser is restarted, unless explicitly declared in `optional_permissions` in the manifest (see [Chrome issue #158004](https://code.google.com/p/chromium/issues/detail?id=158004)).

 > Note: if an option is later re-enabled, Chrome may not re-request the permission, however all currently granted permissions can be seen from Chrome's extension settings page (chrome://extensions).

 ### Gmail

 The Gmail notifier can be configured for multiple accounts by specifying the user indexes (as can be found in a Google URL with `?authuser=X` or `/u/X/`).
 If a user is not signed in, or does not have a Gmail account, an Authentication Required dialog will display from attempting to access the feed unauthorized.

+### GitHub Enterprise

+The GitHub Enterprise notifier can be enabled and pointed to your enterprise instance.
+The URL settings box should be set following the pattern: `https://my.github.instance.com/`

+### Jira

+The Jira notifier can be enabled and pointed to your Jira instance.
+The URL settings box should be set following the pattern: `https://my-instance.atlassian.net/`

 ## Incognito mode

 If New Tab Redux is allowed to run in incognito mode, it will also display as the New Tab page of incognito windows.
 It shares settings with normal windows, however history and notifications are disabled.

 ## Building

 ### Chrome

-Create a zip file of the extension folder (manifest, lib, res), this can be uploaded to the Web Store.
+Create a zip file of the extension folder (manifest, lib, res), this can be uploaded to the [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/devconsole/).

-The folder itself can be loaded into Chrome if not using the Web Store.
+The folder itself can be loaded into Chrome if not using the Web Store, as above.

 ### Firefox

-Create a zip file of the extension (manifest, lib, res), this can then be uploaded to the Mozilla Addon Store.
+Create a zip file of the extension (manifest, lib, res), this can then be uploaded to the [Mozilla Add-on Developer Hub](https://addons.mozilla.org/en-GB/developers/).

 An XPI file must be created and signed in order to use the extension locally without using the store:

 1. Install NodeJS 16+: `curl -sL https://deb.nodesource.com/setup_16.x | sudo bash -`